kubeflow/website/content/docs/upgrading/upgrade.md

     |----kfctl_upgrade_spec.yaml
     ```

-1. Modify the configuration for your deployment:
+1. Modify the contents of the upgrade specification for your deployment:
     ```
     apiVersion: kfupgrade.apps.kubeflow.org/v1alpha1
     kind: KfUpgrade